 Select Edit on the media component to upload your media or choose existing media from the Education Perfect collection.

 For more information on adding media to lessons, refer to this article.

 When you're happy with the slide, choose Save Slide.

 Annotated text slides give you the ability to introduce your students to an annotated passage of text, prior to questioning them on it.

 To create a Annotated Text slide, click on the Annotated Text option when selecting your slide template.

-Add some description text that instructs your students on what to do.
+Add some description text as a title or that instructs your students on what to do.

-Once you've highlighted something, it'll be colour-coded and a box of the corresponding colour will appear beneath the text-box.
+Once you've highlighted something, it'll be colour-coded and a box of the corresponding colour will appear to the right.
 There, you will be able to input your annotation for each section.

 You have the option of adding supporting media like images, sound, or videos.

 For more information about adding media to your Smart Lessons, check out this article.